-Thankfully, we are now in 2021, and the “kill your lesbians” trope is slowly becoming a thing of the past (we hope).
+Thankfully, we are now in 2023, and the “k!ll your lesbians” trope is slowly becoming a thing of the past (we hope).
 And with that, the introduction of various lesbian festive movies and tv shows is on the rise.

 2020 even saw the first-ever mainstream lesbian holiday movie, and while Happiest Season wasn’t perfect, it’s certainly a step in the right direction.